urvi-swl/urvi-swl/README.md

 - 🌱 I’m currently learning everything 🤣
 - 🥅 2024 Goals: Contribute more to Open Source projects
-- ⚡ Fun fact: I love to watch movies
+- ⚡ Fun fact: I love to listen to music

 ### What I'm focusing on